 What’s considered normal poop can vary from person to person.
 But if your poop seems to have the consistency of pebbles, it’s not something you want to ignore — especially if it’s a frequent occurrence.

-While they may be small, these hard lumps of stool often hard to pass.
-They’re also are one of several symptoms that occur with constipation.
+Pebble or pellet bowel movements aren’t usually a reason to worry, but they may mean stool is moving through your intestines slowly.
+These small, hard lumps of stool can be hard to pass.
+They’re also one of several symptoms that occur with constipation.

-As food moves through your digestive system, your intestines absorb nutrients at different points.
-The stool also absorbs water along the way.
-Your intestines are frequently moving to propel the stool forward.
-Stool is typically soft and formed.
-Being soft makes stool easier to move out of the rectum.
+Again, as food moves through your digestive system, your intestines absorb nutrients at different points.
+The stool absorbs water along the way, which helps it propel forward through the intestines.

 There are many potential causes of pellet poop, most of which are the underlying causes of constipation.